Italy minister faces more pressure over Kazakh case

-ROME (Reuters) - Italian Prime Minister Enrico Letta defended his interior minister from growing calls for him to resign over the expulsion of a dissident Kazakh oligarch’s wife and daughter, as pressure on his fragile coalition mounted on Wednesday.
+ROME (Reuters) - The deputy head of Italy’s fragile ruling coalition faced growing pressure on Wednesday to resign over the expulsion of a dissident Kazakh oligarch’s wife and daughter, posing a threat to the stability of Prime Minister Enrico Letta’s government.

 Interior Minister Angelino Alfano, who also holds the title of deputy prime minister, told parliament on Tuesday that he had not been informed about the operation in which former Kazakh energy minister Mukhtar Ablyazov’s wife and six-year-old child were detained in May.